domoinc/domo-node-embed-filters/README.md

    # yarn
    ```

-5. Create a file in the base folder of the project named .env
+5. Modify the existing file in the base folder of the project named .env

-6. Inside of this file add the following configuration settings but using your own values:
+6. Inside of this file change the following configuration settings but using your own values:
    ```
    CLIENT_ID=YOUR_CLIENT_ID
    CLIENT_SECRET=YOUR_CLIENT_SECRET